jlime1129-lime/Teeth-panorama/README.md

 ## Project Overview

-* **Objective:** Developed an algorithm to mathematically analyze U-shaped dental arch data and flatten it into a straight, 2D panoramic image.
+* **Objective:** Developed an algorithm to analyze U-shaped dental arch data and flatten it into a straight, 2D panoramic image.
 * **Key Challenge:** Estimating the central curve of the dental arch and precisely remapping pixels to minimize geometric distortion during the unwrapping process.

 <br>